octobercms/docs/2.x/services/validation.md

 The custom validator Closure receives three arguments: the name of the `$attribute` being validated, the `$value` of the attribute, and an array of `$parameters` passed to the rule.

-You may also pass a class and method to the `extend` method instead of a Closure:
+You may also pass a class and method to the `extend` method instead of a Closure.

 ```php
 Validator::extend('foo', 'FooValidator@validate');